 This document serves as the specification for the CybOX ARP Cache Object Version 2.1.1 data model, which is one of eight-eight CybOX Object data models.

 In Section 1.1 we discuss additional specification documents, in Section 1.2 we provide document conventions in, and in Section 1.3 we provide terminology.
-References are given in Sections 1.4 and 1.5.
+Reference are given in Section 1.4.
 In Section 2, we give background information necessary to fully understand the ARP Cache Object data model.
 We present the ARP Cache Object data model specification details in Section 3 and conformance information in Section 4.

 CybOXTM Specification Documents